Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Integrated probe options for precise doneness control
+- Integrated probe for accurate doneness

 Cons: